(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 "little people" -- those unfortunate souls who actually work for a

-living.
-For performing this necessary service to society (separating
+For performing this necessary service to society (separating the weak

-the weak and the stupid from their loot), the most successful cads,
+and the stupid from their loot on a mass scale), the most successful

-cons, liars, frauds, poltroons and mountebanks are frequently awarded
+cads, cons, liars, frauds, poltroons and mountebanks are frequently

 GDP--Abbreviation for "Gross Domestic Product."
 See